 All believers should meet regularly to worship God together.
 We should learn from the Bible, which is God's Word, to sing hymns and pray.
 We should also bring gifts for the work of God.
 Here we see believers (God's people) eating and drinking together.
 The bread reminds us of the body of Jesus which was broken on the cross for us.
 The drink reminds us of his blood, which was shed to wash away our sins and to bring us near to God.
 Jesus wants us to remember his death for us so that we can love Him with all our hearts.

+One day, Jesus will suddenly return from heaven, just as He has promised.
 Only God the Father knows when that day will come.
-Then Jesus will come to take all true believers on earth to be with him.
+Then Jesus will come to take all true believers on earth to be with Him.
 All who have died will be raised up and their graves will be empty.
-Those still alive will go with them.
-All believers will meet the Lord Jesus and live with Him forever and ever.
+Those who will still be alive will go with them.
+All believers will meet the Lord Jesus and live with Him for ever and ever.
 The unbelievers will be left behind to face the awful judgement of God.

-Picture 39: BEARING FRUIT
+Picture 39: Bearing Fruit

 As the fruit tree in this picture produces fruit, a Christian believer produces the fruit of the Holy Spirit.